 speaker

-Bernie Blagen
+Bernie Blagan

 VP and CFO

-We believe we're very well positioned, just as Michael said there, because the reach of new customers that we're addressing the 5G solutions is very broad.
+We believe we're very well positioned, just as Michael said there, because the reach of new customers that we're addressing with 5G solutions is very broad.
 So we think that as the market gains momentum, we're very well positioned to take full advantage of it.

 speaker